 - Things move quickly at the beginning of this recipe, so have all the ingredients prepped and ready to go before starting.

 - Don’t add extra salt until the end (if needed).
-The sausage, broth, and beans all contain a good amount of salt already.
+The sausage, broth, and beans all contain a good amount already.
 Use reduced sodium alternatives if you are sensitive to salt.

 - Keep peeled and cut potatoes covered with cold water until ready to use.
 Potatoes brown quickly once they’re peeled and keeping them in water slows this down.